'Fired up' Germany to lift curtain on Euro 2024 against Scotland

 "We know that's what's at stake.
 We've got a lot of incentive to do well but one is becoming that legendary squad, that has to drive us forward," said the Liverpool defender.

-"It's important we show up to our maximum and if we do that we can create a bit of history."
+"It's important we show up to our maximum and if we do that we can create a bit of history...
+We've waited a long time for this game."

-"We've waited a long time for this game.
-We're all really excited," he added.
-"There's no real pressure on us, no real expectation from the outside world."
+With kilts, bagpipes and beers in hand, Scots have taken over the central Marienplatz square, Munich's cultural heart.

-Scotland lost striker Lyndon Dykes to a knee injury, but Clarke said everyone in his squad was "fully fit and flying" including Scott McTominay, who played no part in two recent friendlies.
+"There was one of the pubs ran out of beer yesterday," said Ogg, 63, who made the journey from Perth in Scotland with his sons.

 On Saturday, Hungary take on Switzerland in Cologne in the other match in the section before Spain play Croatia in the opening Group B game in Berlin.